 Heat a wok or deep frying pan over medium-high heat.

 Add 2 to 3 tablespoons oil and swirl around, then add the green curry paste.
 Stir-fry briefly to release the fragrance (1 minute), then add the beef.

-Stir-fry briefly to cover meat in spices (1 to 2 minutes).
+Stir-fry briefly to cover the meat in spices (1 to 2 minutes).

 Add the stock and bring to a boil.
 Stir and reduce heat to medium or medium-low.
 Simmer 6 to 10 minutes.

 Set aside 1/4 cup coconut milk, reserving it for use later (the thick cream is best).
 Add the rest of the coconut milk to the curry, plus the eggplant (if using).

 Stir everything together, cover, and simmer 7 to 8 minutes, or until eggplant is tender enough to pierce with a fork.

 Remove from heat and gently stir in the 1/4 cup reserved coconut milk.
 Taste-test, adding more fish sauce if not salty or flavorful enough.